Parisa7422/Portfolio-v2/README.md

 ## Usage
 - Visit the live site (link available in GitHub Pages).
 - Browse through the different sections including **About Me** and **Projects**.
+- View live demos of my projects by clicking on the links provided in the **Projects** section.

 ## Project Structure
 - **index.html**: Main HTML page for the portfolio.